Trade Gold Trading

 The Parameters to Consider When Placing Stop Loss Orders

-Some of the general stop-loss setting rules used are:
+Some of the general stop loss setting rules used are:

-1. Risk Percent - How much is one willing to lose on a single transaction.
-The general stop loss order setting rule is that a trader should never lose more than 2 percent of the total account capital on any one single trade.
+1. Risk Percent - How much is one willing to lose on a single trade transaction.
+The general stop loss order setting rule is that a xauusd trader should never lose more than 2 percent of the total account capital on any one single trade.

 2. Market Volatility - market volatility refers to the daily price range movement of the xauusd that you are trading.
-If a price routinely moves upward and down in a range of 50 pips or more over the tutorial of the day, then you can not set a tight stop loss when you open a gold trade.
-If you do, you will be taken out of the trade by normal market volatility.
+If a price routinely moves upward and down in a range of 50 pips or more over the tutorial of the day, then you can not set a tight stop loss order when you open a gold trade.
+If you do, you will be taken out of the trade by the normal market volatility.

-3. Risk:Reward Ratio - this is measure of potential risk : reward calculated before opening a gold trade.
+3. Risk to Reward Ratio - this is measure of potential risk : reward calculated before opening a gold trade.
 If the market conditions are favorable then it's possible to comfortably give your gold trade more room.
-However, if the market is too choppy it then becomes risky to open a gold trade without a tight stop loss - then don't make the trade at all.
-The gold risk to reward ratio isn't in your favor and even setting tight stoploss orders won't guarantee profitable results.
+However, if the market is too choppy it then becomes risky to open a gold trade without a tight stop loss order - then don't make the trade at all.
+The gold risk reward ratio isn't in your favor and even setting tight stop losses will not guarantee profitable results.
 It would be wiser to look for a better gold trade transaction to next time.

-4. Trade Position Size - if the trade transaction size opened is too large then even the smallest decimal price movement will be fairly large in risk percent terms.
-This means that you have to set a tight stop loss for your gold trade which may be taken out more easily.
+4. Trade Position Size - if the trade transaction size opened is too large then even the smallest decimal price movement will be fairly big in risk percentage% terms.
+This means that you have to set a tight stop loss order for your gold trade which may be taken out more easily.
 In most cases it's better to adjust to a smaller gold trade transaction size so as to give your gold trade more room for fluctuation, by setting a reasonable gold stop loss level for this stop-loss while at the same time reducing the trading risk for the trade.

 5. Account Equity - If your account is under-capitalized then you will not be able to set your stoploss orders accordingly, because you will have a large amount of money that is invested in a single gold trade which will force you to set very tight stop losses.
 If this is case, you should think seriously about whether you've enough capital to trade Gold in the first place.

-6. Market Conditions - If the price is trending upwards, a tight stop might not be necessary.
+6. Market Conditions - If the price is trending upward, a tight stop might not be necessary.
 If on the other hand the price is choppy & has no clear gold trend direction then you should use tight stoploss order or not open any trade transactions at all.

 Setting Stop Loss Formula

-Stop Loss Order Example
+Stop Loss Example

 The tutorial of how to set these stop loss orders that you choose should also follow the stop loss setting guidelines above, even if not all these rules apply to your gold strategy try to implement the guide-lines that will apply to your gold strategy depending on what type of trader you're.